lazywinadmin/AdsiPS/README.md

 #ADSI

-PowerShell module to interact with Active Directory using ADSI and DirectoryService
+PowerShell module to interact with Active Directory using ADSI and DirectoryServices

 #### Goals
  * No ActiveDirectory module/No Quest AD Snapin required